Ringed hills on the Bolivian Altiplano: Legend of Atlantis

 ringed hilltop south-west of Oruro

-Above, ringed hilltop with considerable earthquake damage south-west of Oruro.
+46 a, Above, ringed hilltop with considerable earthquake damage south-west of Oruro.

 ringed hilltop walls and canals Oruro

-Above, another view of ringed hilltop with considerable earthquake damage south-west of Oruro.
+46 a, Above, another view of ringed hilltop with considerable earthquake damage south-west of Oruro.

 ringed hilltop concentric canals Oruro